cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 ### Binance Punks

 > Warning: There is a project called "Binance Punks"
-> that has taken the art from CryptoPunks and is selling it as a copy on another chain.
+> that has taken the art from CryptoPunks and is selling it as a copy on another blockchain.
 > This is in no way an authorized [Larva Labs] project.
 >
 > -- [February 2021](https://twitter.com/larvalabs/status/1364041628508434432)